 - To identify molecular targets to direct stem cells to promote endogenous repair and thereby promote “healthy regeneration” of organs and tissues.

 - To identify the factors influencing the engraftment and function of transplanted cells in diseased tissues.
-We aim to manipulate the abnormal niche created by the inflammation and damage of disease, to improve the longevity and the function of the transplanted cells.
+We aimed to manipulate the abnormal niche created by the inflammation and damage of disease, to improve the longevity and the function of the transplanted cells.

 Key translational objectives